 10. Check out the Royal Palace

 Built during the first half of the 19th century, the Royal Palace in Oslo was the creation of King Charles III who ruled both Norway and Sweden at that time.
-Today, it’s the official residence of the monarch (Norway is one of a dozen countries in Europe tha still have a monarch).
+Today, it’s the official residence of the monarch (Norway is one of a dozen countries in Europe that still has a monarch).
 Be sure to see the changing of the guards at 1:30pm each day (it lasts around 40 minutes) and spend some time relaxing in the 54-acre park that surrounds the palace.
-The palace is open during the summer for guided tours (self-guided tours are not permitted) which cost 95 NOK.
+The palace is open during the summer for guided tours (self-guided tours are not permitted) which cost 175 NOK.
+(Currently closed for guided tours until June 2023).

 11. Wander the Ringve Music Museum & Botanical Garden